-We've seen it all too often — a wide eyed child with a fresh MagicBand and Mickey ears eagerly walks up to the entrance of an attraction ...
+We've seen it all too often — a wide-eyed child with a fresh MagicBand and Mickey ears eagerly walks up to the entrance of an attraction ...

-"Whoa partner, let me measure you before you head in there."
-Says the Cast Member.
+"Whoa, partner, let me measure you before you head in there," says the cast member.

 The eager toddler bravely stands against the measuring pole — wondering if THIS is the year they finally get to experience ... well, I'm sure you know how this story ends.

-Guide To Disney World Height Requirements
+Complete Guide to Disney World Height Requirements

-Disney World Rider Switch
+Disney World Rider Switch Service

 When I visited Disney World as a young froglet, I was nowhere near tall enough to experience some rides.
-My siblings were plenty tall, and they were not going to miss out on all the fun.
+My siblings were plenty tall, and they were not going to miss out on all of the fun.
 The solution?
 My mom and I sat out while my dad and siblings went on the big rides.
 When they were done, mom would get back in line and wait by herself.
 Hey, mom loved watching Country Bear Jamboree with me, but she'd rather be on Space Mountain with her entire family.

-Disney World Rider Switch allows grownups to take turns enjoying the thrill rides without having to wait in line twice.
+Disney World Rider Switch allows grown-ups to take turns enjoying the thrill rides without having to wait in line twice.
 It works just as well for tadpoles who don't meet the height requirements.
 BONUS — Combined with FastPass+, it effectively gives you more FastPass+ selections.

 Using Rider Switch

 Even if you've visited the parks before, please note that Disney World's Rider Switch policy changes from time to time.
 Be sure to read up before your visit.
 You can use Disney World Rider Switch at all four theme parks.
-Not every single attraction offers this option, but Cast Members do have the discretion to help you out.
+Not every single attraction offers this option, but cast members do have the discretion to help you out.

 Here's how we use it.
 I usually wait with Lily while Leap and Tad experience the attraction first, then Leap will take my spot with Lily and I'll ride!
 Tad can even enjoy the attraction twice if he wants (and he usually always does).

-Using Disney World Child Swap with FastPass+
+Using Disney Child Swap with FastPass+

 Combining FastPass+ with Rider Switch is a terrific save-time strategy in the parks.
 You'll start by making FastPass+ reservations for only the Party 1 riders.
 If you are a family of four with one little one, for example, and three of you want to ride Seven Dwarfs Mine Train, only two of you would need FastPass+ reservations for it.
 This effectively gives you more FastPass+ options.
 Here's how it works: Your party will enter the FastPass+ queue, and you'll be given a Rider Switch ticket that covers up to three people.
 Those who are riding first will need to have FastPass+ reservations, and they will stay in line, while the others will exit.
 Once those riding first are finished, you'll reunite with the waiting pair, switch and then use the Rider Switch ticket to hop on the ride.